chebfun/chebsite/docs/functions/chebmatrix/atPoint.md

 ---
-title: """atPoint"""
+title: "atPoint"
 layout: function-reference-item
-class_name: """chebmatrix"""
+class_name: "chebmatrix"
-function_name: """atPoint"""
+function_name: "atPoint"
-snippet: """Left-multiply a CHEBMATRIX by a point evaluation."""
+snippet: "Left-multiply a CHEBMATRIX by a point evaluation."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- FEVAL   Left-multiply a CHEBMATRIX by a point evaluation.
+<pre class="help-text"> FEVAL   Left-multiply a CHEBMATRIX by a point evaluation.
     Each row of a CHEBMATRIX A returns either a function or a scalar value.
     FEVAL(A, X) essentially pre-multiplies A with a point evaluation functional for each row that corresponds to a function output.
 Rows with scalar outputs